 Navigating Environmental, Social, and Corporate Governance (ESG) reporting can at times become a frustrating labyrinth of acronyms, surveys, standards, disclosures mixed in with hundreds of constantly changing ESG criteria.
 It’s especially challenging to know where to start with reporting frameworks and competing ESG disclosure standards.
-Although ESG reporting is still voluntary in its infancy, the industry continues to evolve at an accelerated rate.
+Although ESG reporting is still voluntary, the industry continues to evolve at an accelerated rate and global standards are quickly converging.
 To help simplify your ESG journey, we’ve summarized key takeaways, trends and best practices for you to quickly get up to speed with ESG reporting frameworks.

 Understanding ESG reporting frameworks